Bookmark saved

 "We preserved.
 Maintained.
 Continued the Progenitors' work through crisis."
 Theron's tone remained clinical, but his posture shifted infinitesimally.
 A slight stiffening of his spine.
 "Your people fought.
 Died.
 Collapsed.
 Then scavenged ruins and claimed victory.
 Which approach better serves the Progenitor legacy?"

-"Different approaches," she said finally.
+"Different approaches."
+Elara held his gaze.
 "Neither better nor worse.
 Different."

 "Incorrect."
 Theron stood.
 Walked to the window.
 His boots made precise clicks on the stone floor.
 He looked down at New Haven—thirty thousand people spread across five districts, growing every month.
 "The Scavenger Collective thrived.
 Maintained population.
 Preserved knowledge.
 Continued technological development.
 The Confederation survived.
 Barely.
 Lost most of your population.
 Forgot most of your knowledge.
 Regressed technologically.
 One approach is objectively superior."

 Elara rose.
 Joined him at the window.
-Below, a construction crew was raising a new building—timber frame, stone foundation.
+Below, a construction crew raised a new building—timber frame, stone foundation.
 Workers calling to each other.
 Laughing.
 The sound of people who'd survived the impossible and refused to stop building.
-Beyond the construction, beyond the walls, the wasteland waited—cracked earth and ash-choked ravines stretching toward a horizon that shimmered with heat haze and particulate.
-A patrol was returning through the eastern gate, their cloaks grey with road dust, scarves pulled up against the grit that the wind carried off the dead plains.
-One of the horses limped.
-The wastes ate everything eventually—boots, axles, lungs, hope.
+Beyond the construction, beyond the walls, the wasteland waited—cracked earth and ash-choked ravines stretching toward a horizon that shimmered with heat haze.

 "Superior in preservation," Elara agreed.
 "Inferior in courage."